-- Stir in cream.
+- Stir in the cream.

-Bake the tart!
+Step 4: Bake the Tart

 Another reason your tart may have cracked is if it was still slightly warm when removed from the pan.
-This is why it’s so important to let the tart cool completely before removing from the pan!
+This is why it’s so important to let the tart cool completely before removing from the pan.

 For the best quality, enjoy this lemon tart on the same day as it is made.
 However, this lemon tarts lasts well for up to three days wrapped in plastic and stored in the refrigerator.
 Stored any longer and the crust will start to soften and the lemon curd will start to weep.